Why choose SIP?

 Monthly trunk charges

 This variable fee depends on the number of purchased channels within a company.
-Based on the call records history and future plans for development, the needed channels can be calculated.
+Based on the call records history and plans for development, the needed channels can be calculated.

 Unlimited plans or metered calling option are the two alternatives.
 The first one refers to the unlimited number of inbound and outbound long distance and international calls.
 The metered calling option includes paying for each minute that a call is performed.